 - If travelling overseas, check the validity date of your passports.
 They need to be up to date and valid for at least 6months from departure and valid for the duration of your trip.

 - VisaCentral can assist to confirm if you require a visa for any countries you are visiting, and applications can be made online.
 Application and processing fees apply.

 - Check for accurate up to date details on health requirements.
 The IATA Travel Centre can assist with this information.

 - The Department of Foreign Affairs website will give you the latest and most up to date information if you are travelling to a different country.

-Some helpful tips and advice to make the lead up to your holiday as stress-free and relaxing as possible.
-I included the checklist as with all the excitement and day to day life things can be forgotten; I hope this helps you!
+Below are helpful tips and advice to make the lead up to your holiday as stress-free and relaxing as possible.

 - Arrange someone to look after your pets.
 The RSPCA can assist with finding a boarding facility for your loved ones that won’t be joining you on the trip.